ranjithreddy55/prompt-engineering/README.md

-#🚀 Advanced Prompt Engineering & LLM Evaluation
+🚀 Advanced Prompt Engineering & LLM Evaluation

-A practical repository for exploring Prompt Engineering, Large Language Models (LLMs), text generation, and automated NLP evaluation.
+A practical repository for exploring Prompt Engineering, Large Language Models (LLMs), text generation, embeddings, and automated NLP evaluation.

-This project demonstrates different prompting strategies and provides evaluation scripts to measure the quality and semantic similarity of generated text.
+This project demonstrates different prompting techniques and evaluation methods for understanding and improving the quality of Large Language Model outputs.

-#📌 Overview
+📌 Overview

-Prompt engineering plays an important role in improving the quality, consistency, and controllability of Large Language Model outputs.
+Prompt Engineering is the process of designing and optimizing prompts to guide Large Language Models toward producing useful, accurate, and consistent responses.

-This repository contains examples of:
+This repository contains practical examples covering:

 Zero-shot prompting